The Proposed Treaty

-Restrictions to freedom of belief.
+Restrictions to freedom of belief and freedom of worship.

 Religious practices that violate the rights of other individuals or groups of people.

 Harmful religious practices enforced on individuals, genders or groups of people.

 Ratification and Depositary

 The Secretary-General of the United Nations is the designated Depositary of this Treaty.

 Each state ratification shall be deposited to the United Nations Depositary.

 The Articles of this Treaty shall not be subject to reservations.

-All State Parties undertake to put utmost diplomatic pressure on non-party states to add their signatures to this Treaty and to work strenuously towards its universalisation.
+All State Parties undertake to exert utmost diplomatic effort at persuading non-party states to add their signatures to this Treaty and to work strenuously towards its universalisation.

 Implementation and Compliance

-State Parties undertake to enact all appropriate legal, administrative and other measures to prevent all violation to this Treaty by governmental institutions, individuals or groups of people under its jurisdiction or control.
+State Parties undertake to enact all appropriate legal, administrative and other measures to prevent any violation to this Treaty by governmental institutions, individuals or groups of people under its jurisdiction or control.

 State Parties shall update their national compliance and submit it annually to the United Nations Depositary within 60 days after the end of each calendar year on 31 December.

 State Parties undertake to establish or assign their cyber authorities to monitor the internet, consistent with their privacy laws, in order to prevent any online violations to this Treaty.

 State Parties agree to consult and cooperate with each other regarding the implementation of the terms of this Treaty.

 State Parties undertake to join international actions to stop any violation to this Treaty in any country.

 Each State Party may request clarification or investigation into any suspected violation to this Treaty.

 International Cooperation and Assistance

 All State Parties undertake to provide information to the United Nations Depositary on any local laws, regulations and practices in any country that violate this Treaty.

-Each State Party may request the Secretary-General of the United Nations and other State Parties for advisory services and technical assistance to assist its authorities in reforming local laws and regulations to stop any existing violations or
+Each State Party may request the Secretary-General of the United Nations and other State Parties for advisory services and technical assistance to assist its authorities in reforming local laws and regulations to stop any existing violations or prevent potential violations.

 At any time after the entry into force of this Treaty, any State Party may propose amendments to the United Nations Depositary, which shall circulate it to all State Parties and shall seek their views on whether an Amendment Conference shall be convened to consider the proposal.

 If a majority of the State Parties notify the Depositary within 30 days after the circulation of the proposal that they support further consideration of the proposal, the Depositary shall convene an Amendment Conference to which all State Parties shall be invited.

 The Depositary shall communicate any amendment adopted to the State Parties.

 The amendment to this Treaty shall enter into force for all State Parties on the date of deposit of its acceptance.

 Duration and Withdrawal

 This Treaty shall be of unlimited duration.

 Any State Party requesting to withdraw from this Treaty shall give a full explanation of the reasons motivating its withdrawal to the Depositary and State Parties.

 Such withdrawal shall only take effect six months after the approval of withdrawal by the Depositary.

 The costs of State Parties’ meetings, the Amendment Conferences and any fact-finding mission shall be borne by the State Parties in accordance with the United Nations scale of assessment adjusted appropriately.

 The global monitor shall keep a register documenting all threats to the coexistence of religions.

 The monitor shall also document all violations to this Treaty worldwide.

 The monitor shall provide constantly updated and verified data about all violations to this Treaty to all State Parties and coordinate international actions to stop these violations.

 The monitor shall issue semi-annual extensive reports covering all violations and compliance of all State Parties and non-party states to this Treaty.

 The monitor shall initiate, organise and coordinate efforts by State Parties, organisations and individuals to apply diplomatic and political pressure on those who commit violations to this Treaty to cease its transgressions thereof.

 Entry into Force

-This Treaty, done in ———-, on ———-2020, shall be open immediately for signature by all states.
+This Treaty, done in ———-, on –/–/—-, shall be open immediately for signature by all states.